High school football player Ronald Jenkins

 on December 11, 2017

-Crack, snapple, and pop.
+Crack, snap, and pop.
 That it is all you hear on the football field as Ronald Jenkins, known to his friends and teammates as RJ, drives his shoulder into the waistline of the ball carrier for the opposing team.
 With a huge thud that sounds like a body breaking in half, they both hit the turf.

 As the whistle blows in the background, signaling the end of the play, Jenkins gets up and proceeds to dance, not even acknowledging his handiwork.
 He returns to the line of scrimmage, and stares down the quarterback on the opposing team.
 Jenkins pounces off the line scrimmage, and sheds a blocker with ease.
 He is so fast he’s like the superhero “The Flash.”
 First he’s at the line of scrimmage, and then in the quarterback’s blindside.
 He delivers a devastating spear to the quarterback, one that you would see in professional wrestling—but this is high school football.